Wallerawang

 Health performance in Wallerawang is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Wallerawang faces significant health challenges based on AreaSearch's assessment.
+Wallerawang faces significant health challenges, according to AreaSearch's assessment.

 Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
-Only approximately 51% (~1,045 people) of Wallerawang's population has private health cover.
-The most prevalent medical conditions are arthritis (affecting 10.1% of residents) and asthma (9.3%).
-Notably, 63.0% of residents claim to be free from medical ailments compared to 63.3% in the rest of NSW.
-Working-age individuals face considerable health challenges due to high chronic condition rates.
-Wallerawang has a lower proportion of seniors aged 65 and over (20.8%, or 424 people) than the rest of NSW (23.4%).
-While national rankings for senior health outcomes are generally in line with the overall population, there are still notable challenges to address.
+Approximately 51% of Wallerawang's total population (~1,045 people) has private health cover, which is relatively low compared to other areas.
+The most prevalent medical conditions are arthritis (10.1%) and asthma (9.3%).
+In contrast, 63.0% of residents report having no medical ailments, slightly lower than the Regional NSW average of 63.3%.
+Working-age individuals in Wallerawang have notably high chronic condition rates.
+The area has a lower proportion of seniors aged 65 and over (20.7%, or 422 people) compared to Regional NSW (23.4%).
+While health outcomes among seniors are generally in line with national rankings, they still present some challenges.

 Frequently Asked Questions - Health